microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

 You should follow all steps in this document _before_ performing the Hands-on lab.
 Pay close attention to product versions, as the version numbers called out in the lab have been tested and shown successful for the lab.

-> **Note**: If the students need to use Microsoft-hosted Azure Pipelines Agents, [Task 4: Create Azure DevOps Project](#task--4-create-azure-devops-project) will need to be completed at least **2-3 business days** before the lab in order to run parallel jobs in Azure DevOps.
-The other option is to use self-hosted agents.
-If you need to go the self-hosted route, refer to the [Azure Pipelines Agents documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser).

 ## Requirements

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.